 Students apply through the link on the link on this page, during the semester before you expect to take the course.
 Students will be notified by email and given permission to sign up for the course.
 Applicants who don't make it the first semester are encouraged to apply in future semesters.

 Application postings and deadlines:

-- For summer and fall applications:
+- For fall applications:

 - posted in January, deadlines in early April (check application)

 - posted in August, deadlines in early November (check application)

 Informatics students can do their Capstone through Serve IT if they have first taken at least three credits of INFO I389 in the clinic and performed well.
 Capstone interns lead teams, manage client relationships (on certain teams), and attend additional leadership meetings and training.
 Each team is guided by a graduate student who coaches them through the process.

 Like other internships in Luddy, Serve IT requires 60 hours per credit hour.
 Credit hour expectations vary according to the course taken with us:

 - INFO I389 (choose between 1-3 credit hours.)